TaskRatchet/taskratchet-docs/api.md

 ### `GET status`

 Returns details about the API server instance that handled the request.
-Curretnly only returns the API's internal UTC time.
+Currently only returns the API's internal UTC time.

 ### `GET timezones`